Skip to content

 Mount

-Called when the plugin is mounted in the editor, either upon installation or when the project loads.
+Called when the plugin is mounted in the editor (installation or project load).

 ts